Rahma-Thlijani/EDA-Automobile/README.md

 We have two datasets in this project: "StatsVideosXALL.csv" (for the features) and "StatsVideosXALL.csv" (for the output).
 The datasets has 3365 rows and 4 columns: Likes, Dislikes, Subscribers and Views, they are related to each youtube video.
 ## Project Overview
-In this data science project, we will focus on applying an **exploratory data analysis, visualizing the data, and selecting the features** to finally train a deep learning model aiming to predict the price of the car regarding its different properties.
+In this data science project, we will focus on applying an **exploratory data analysis, visualizing the data, and selecting the features**.
+In addition, we will train a deep learning model aiming to predict the price of the car regarding its different properties.
+Finally, we will evaluate the model based on the MAE the RMSE and the R2_Score.

-In this project will apply supervised learning techniques on youtube data to predict the number of views of a video considering multiple features.
-To accomplish this, we will compare 2 models: Multiple Linear Regression and Deep Neural Network.
-In addition, we will evaluate each model based on the MAE the RMSE and the R2_Score.
 ## Project Steps
 You will first understand the data the we will apply data exploration.
 Afterwards, we will train two different models and finally we will evaluate them.